Meeting Room Application Requirements

 A. Commercial ventures

-A commercial venture is an activity whose purpose is to promote or cause the sale of property or services for monetary gain or to raise funds (except fund raising for the Library.)
+A commercial venture is defined as an activity whose purpose is to promote or cause the sale of property or services for monetary gain or to raise funds (except fund raising for the Library).

 B. Private social functions